ArnoChansarel/Threat-Intelligence-Pipeline-Lab/readme.md

 The execution of an adversary plan against one or more agents.
 It orchestrates the selected adversary's abilities in a controlled sequence, enabling security teams to assess how well their defenses detect and respond to attacks.
 ![alt text](Screenshots/Caldera/image-4.png)
 *The running Operation and its Ability stack*

+---

+## Conclusion
+This lab demonstrates a working end-to-end threat intelligence pipeline:

+* OpenCTI serves as the central IOC management platform.
+* Splunk ingests threat intelligence and logs from detection tools.
+* Zeek and Snort provide low-level detection of malicious traffic.
+* Sightings are pushed back into OpenCTI for threat context.

+This approach provides real-time detection, correlation, and threat enrichment across multiple platforms in a modular, containerized environment.

+***